Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

+Most studies included segmentation at some stage, with many of these analysing tumour/stain segmentation as a model outcome \cite{Dong2010a, Dong2010b, Signolle2010, Janowczyk2011, Janowczyk2012, Paijens2021, Jiang2022, Kowalski2022, Ho2023, Ramasamy2023}.
+Some other studies used segmentation to determine regions of interest for further modelling, either simply separating tissue from background \cite{Kothari2012, Kalra2020, Nero2022, Wu2023}, or using tumour segmentation to select the most relevant tissue regions \cite{Gentles2021,Laury2021,Wang2022a,Wang2022b,Wang2023}.
+One study also used segmentation to detect individual cells for classification \cite{Heindl2018}.
+Some studies also used segmentation in determining hand-crafted features relating to the quantity and morphology of different tissues, cells, and nuclei \cite{Kothari2012, Poruthoor2013, BenTaieb2016, Jiang2021, Zeng2021, Boehm2022}.

-Despite attention-based approaches having been applied to other malignancies for several years \cite{Ilse2018, Lu2021}, they were only seen in the most recent ovarian cancer studies \cite{Farahani2022, Hu2022, Liu2022, Nero2022, Wang2022}, and none of the methods included self-attention, an increasingly popular method for other malignancies \cite{He2022}.
+While attention-based approaches have been applied to other malignancies for several years \cite{Ilse2018, Lu2021}, they were only seen in the most recent ovarian cancer studies \cite{Farahani2022, Hu2022, Lazard2022, Liu2022, Nero2022,Wang2022a, Wang2022b, Wu2023, Wang2023}, and none of the methods included self-attention, an increasingly popular method for other malignancies \cite{He2022}.
 Most models were deterministic, though hidden Markov trees \cite{Signolle2010}, probabilistic boosting trees \cite{Janowczyk2011}, and Gaussian mixture models \cite{Elie2022} were also used.
-Tissue was typically analysed at a single resolution, with only four papers including multi-magnification techniques in their models of interest.
-Two of these combined features from different resolutions for modelling \cite{BenTaieb2015, BenTaieb2017}, and the other two used low-resolution images to determine areas of interest in high-resolution images \cite{BenTaieb2016, Wang2022}.
-Out of the papers for which it could be determined, the most common modelling magnifications were 20x (26/31) and 40x (7/31).
-Few models integrated histopathology data with other modalities (8/62).
+Aside from the common use of low-resolution images to detect and remove non-tissue areas, images were typically analysed at a single resolution, with only six papers including multi-magnification techniques in their models of interest.
+Four of these combined features from different resolutions for modelling \cite{BenTaieb2015, BenTaieb2016, BenTaieb2017, Ho2023}, and the other two used different magnifications for selecting informative tissue regions and for modelling \cite{Wang2022a, Wang2022b}.
+Out of the papers for which it could be determined, the most common modelling magnifications were 20x (35/41) and 40x (7/41).
+Few models integrated histopathology data with other modalities (6/80).
 Multi-modal approaches included the concatenation of separately extracted uni-modal features before modelling \cite{Poruthoor2013, Ghoniem2021, Zeng2021}, the amalgamation of uni-modal predictions from separate models \cite{Boehm2022}, and a teacher-student approach where multiple modalities were used in model training but only histopathology data was used for prediction \cite{Yaar2020}.